PaddlePaddle/PaddleCustomDevice/backends/gcu/README.md

 # 2) Before compiling, you need to ensure that the PaddlePaddle installation package is installed in the environment.
 #    Just install the PaddlePaddle CPU version directly.
-python -m pip install paddlepaddle==0.0.0 -f https://www.paddlepaddle.org.cn/whl/linux/cpu-mkl/develop.html
+python -m pip install --pre paddlepaddle -i https://www.paddlepaddle.org.cn/packages/nightly/cpu/

 # 3) Start compiling, and submodules will be downloaded on demand during compilation.
 mkdir -p build && cd build
-export PADDLE_CUSTOM_PATH=`python -c "import re, paddle; print(re.compile('/__init__.py.*').sub('',paddle.__file__))"` cmake .. -DWITH_TESTING=ON -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DPY_VERSION=3.9
+export PADDLE_CUSTOM_PATH=`python -c "import re, paddle; print(re.compile('/__init__.py.*').sub('',paddle.__file__))"` cmake .. -DWITH_TESTING=ON -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DPY_VERSION=3.10
 make -j $(nproc)

 # 4) The compiled product is in the build/dist path and installed using pip.